RanaMajed/Web-Scraping-Rules-And-Regulations-IMDb/Proposal.md

 ### Problem Statement

 The Internet Movie Database (IMDb) is one of the world's most entertaining popular sources of movie, TV and celebrity content with over 100 million unique visitors each day.
-IMDb has a huge collection of movie database which includes various classification such as action, classic drama, horror and comedy
-The idea of our project is to web scraping the data from IMDb and form an analysis that helps the data analyst or production company decide how to go about making a new movie.
+IMDb has a huge collection of movie database which includes various classification such as action, classic drama, horror and comedy The idea of our project is to web scraping the data from IMDb and form an analysis that helps the data analyst or production company decide how to go about making a new movie, and the second is to create a model to predict the feelings of movies based on user opinions.

 ### Question\Need